dice-cyfronet/atmosphere/doc/api/users.md

       "id": 1,
       "login": "foo",
       "full_name": "Foo Bar",
-      "email": "foobar@email.pl", #visible on for admin
+      "email": "foobar@email.pl",
+      "roles": ["admin", "developer"]
-      "roles": ["admin", "developer"], #visible only for admin }, {
+    }, {
       ...
     }
   ]
 }
 ```

+*Note:* `email` and `roles` fields are added only in two cases:
+  * request is made by the admin, then all users details are returned
+  * details are returned only for record representing user who pefromed request

 ## Details of a user